KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 1. Watch [Introduction to Large Language Models: Video](https://www.cloudskillsboost.google/paths/118/course_templates/539/video/518194)
 1. Explore some additional reading from [Introduction to Large Language Models: Readings](https://www.cloudskillsboost.google/paths/118/course_templates/539/documents/518195)
 1. Take [Introduction to Large Language Models: Quiz](https://www.cloudskillsboost.google/paths/118/course_templates/539/quizzes/518196), getting at least 80% correct.
+1. If you did not finish the reading of [Elements of AI: 2.1 Search and problem solving](https://course.elementsofai.com/2/1), finish the reading for homework, but do not answer the questions alone.
+We will work on it in class.
 1. Discuss what you learned from this homework in your own words in your Fieldpad.

 ---